What you’ll need, after the baby arrives, to care for yourself.

 Big soft undies

 Trust me, you won’t want anything that rubs (see ya lace) or anything that digs into your sensitive parts.
 Get big undies.
 Size up.
 Make sure they’re full coverage.
 I like these and these.
+High waisted felt nice.
 I also got to a point where I preferred to wear two pairs of undies rather than liners or thin pads.
+I never really liked the feeling of maxi pads, but that works well too if you don’t mind how they feel.

 I tried give different brands.
-This one is HANDS DOWN the most comfortable.
+This nursing bra is HANDS DOWN the most comfortable.
+You also my find that you need nursing pads to help absorb any leakage in-between feedings.

 Nursing friendly PJs